Ketel Marte Player Props: Diamondbacks vs. Rockies

 - The Rockies' 5.20 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to give up 71 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- The Rockies give up the fifth-most home runs in baseball (74 total, 1.3 per game).

-- Freeland gets the start for the Rockies, his 12th of the season.
-He is 4-5 with a 3.86 ERA and 42 strikeouts through 58 1/3 innings pitched.
+- Lamet will start for the Rockies, his first of the season.

-- The lefty last pitched on Thursday against the Miami Marlins, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- The 30-year-old right-hander has 12 appearances out of the bullpen this season.

+- In his 12 appearances this season, opposing hitters have compiled a batting average of .341 against him.
+He has a 13.50 ERA and averages 11 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.